dgerabagi/data-curation-environment/flattened_repo.md

 ### Verification Steps
 1. Start a new generation.
-action taken: started a new test in the same manner as above.
 2.  **Expected:** Each response in the progress UI has its own, independently running elapsed timer.
-observation: yes, indeed each response has its own individual timer.
 3. Click the "Stop" button.
-action taken: clicked the stop button on a generating response
-observation: the generating response did not stop. it is still generating.
 4.  **Expected:** The vLLM logs should show the request was cancelled, and the UI should stop updating.
-observation: the vllm logs did not indicate any stop it still showed it was generating all 4 requests.
 5.  **Expected:** The spinner icon on generating tabs should be actively spinning.
-observation: spinners are spinning as expected. the only time they spin unexpectedly is when i click re-generate for one of the tabs, then for some reason all the others tabs spinners appear and start to spin as well. they also dont stop when that response comes back, only the expected one stops.
-action: on this run, after the test, i then clicked re-generate on resp 1. this time, i do not see the spinner, and i do not see the response ui, but i do see in the vllm that it is processing the request. once the response completed i did see my response view for response 1 update correctly. to test again, went to resp 2 and clicked re-generate. no spinner, but it is processing in vllm. i wonder why i saw the responses in test 1 but not in this test? i followed the same steps in these tests...

 ## T-3: Code Quality and Documentation
 - **Files Involved:**